Super 30 Movie Review: Hrithik Roshan Gets His Formula Right When It Comes To Inspiring Us!

 The young lad even makes it to the Cambridge University, but is forced to give up the opportunity due to lack of funds.
 Soon, reality and tragedy strikes and the man ends up choosing a path that's quite different from what he wanted to follow.

 However, his conscience pricks him when he is narrated a fable of how Eklavya lost his thumb to Dronacharya so that a king's son remains the champion.
-It brings him back some memories which are enough to get him into to give free IIT coaching to underprivileged kids.
-The rest of the film revolves around how Anand and his students brave poverty, hunger and rivals to become 'Super 30'.
+It brings him back some memories which are enough to get him into giving free IIT coaching to underprivileged kids.
+The rest of the film revolves around how Anand and his students brave poverty, hunger and rivalry to become 'Super 30'.

 To be honest, when the trailer of 'Super 30' dropped, I wasn't much impressed.
 However, the film took me by surprise.
-Based on the real-life Patna based mathematician Anand Kumar, it tells how the man and his batch of students dared to dream big inspite of all obstacles.
+Based on the real-life Patna based mathematician Anand Kumar, it tells how the man and his batch of students dared to dream big despite the obstacles.

 Instead of the controversies in Kumar's life, director Vikas Bahl and writer Sanjeev Dutta choose to focus on his way to glory, the rich-poor divide and how education is the only means to empower the less-privileged.
 Does it work?
 Oh yes.
 However, there are times when it gets a little theatrical.
 Also, certain creative liberties in the second half dilute the magic.